Wyndham Clark Net Worth: His Career Highlights, Salary And More

 View this post on Instagram

-Clark made a lion’s share of his income in the ongoing 2022-23 season, taking home over USD 10 million in winnings so far from 22 events.
-Of the USD 10 million, he made USD 3.6 million for winning the US Golf Open on Sunday.
+Clark has made a lion’s share of his income in the ongoing 2022-23 season, having taken home over USD 10 million (so far) in winnings from 22 events.
+Of this, he has made USD 3.6 million by just winning the US Golf Open on Sunday.
 The amount matched his winnings from the Wells Fargo Championship earlier this year.

 Which brands does Wyndham Clark endorse?

-In 2022, American actor, producer, and two-time Academy Award nominee Mark Wahlberg, and award-winning American film and television producer Stephen Levinson, partnered with Harry Arnett, the former Callaway Golf executive, to launch MUNICIPAL, an apparel and sport utility gear manufacturing brand.
-They roped in Wyndham Clark as a brand ambassador prior to the launch of their golf capsule in March last year.
+In 2022, American actor, producer and two-time Academy Award nominee Mark Wahlberg, alongside award-winning American film and television producer Stephen Levinson, partnered with Harry Arnett, the former Callaway Golf executive, to launch MUNICIPAL, an apparel and sport utility gear manufacturing brand.
+The same year, they roped in Wyndham Clark as a brand ambassador prior to the launch of their golf capsule in March.

-Clark has a sponsorship deal with Titleist, a Massachusetts-based brand of golf equipment produced by the Acushnet Company.
-He uses 12 of Titleist’s clubs; the collection includes a Titleist TSi3 driver with an Accra TZ Six ST 60 M5 shaft, a TaylorMade Stealth 2 fairway wood with a Project X HZRDUS Smoke Black RDX 80 TX shaft, and a Titleist T200 3-iron with a Mitsubishi Tensei AV Raw White 100HY X shaft, among others.
+Clark also has a sponsorship deal with Titleist, a Massachusetts-based brand of golf equipment by the Acushnet Company.
+He uses 12 of Titleist’s clubs including a Titleist TSi3 driver with an Accra TZ Six ST 60 M5 shaft and a Titleist T200 3-iron with a Mitsubishi Tensei AV Raw White 100HY X shaft, among others.
 He also uses a Titleist Pro V1x ball.

 Clark can be seen endorsing both MUNICIPAL and Titleist products on Instagram from time to time.